 Implants – course of treatmentImplant treatment – description of the procedure.
-Detailed information on the qualification of patients for implantation treatment can be found on the page describing general indications for implantation.
+Detailed information on the qualification of patients for implant treatment can be found on the page describing the general indications for implantation.
 Below is a description of the surgical part of implant surgery.
 Implant treatment can be divided into several stages: